 - Seizing your home and assets (personal and business)

 And while an IRS revenue officer cannot arrest you, they can further escalate illegal activities to the IRS Criminal Investigations Division to pursue criminal charges.
+If someone flashes a gold badge and says they are from the IRS, that’s not a revenue officer.
+They are an agent from the IRS Criminal Investigation Division (CID).
+Call a tax attorney immediately to protect your rights.

 You’ll Face Strict Timelines